LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-2-Bayes.md

 At its core, Bayes’ Rule is about learning from experience.
 It provides a mathematical framework for integrating new evidence (a new *likelihood*) into our prior beliefs and predictions (*prior odds*).
 It is used in a wide range of disciplines, including medicine, psychology, and artificial intelligence.

-### Odds vs. Probabilities
+## Odds vs. Probabilities

 These are different ways of representing the concpet&mdash;the chances of something happening.

-#### Probability
+### Probability

 This is written as a fraction or a percent representing the the number of times a thing happens divided by the total number of occurance.
-For thowing a die, the probability of rolling a 6 is 1/6 or about 16.7%.
+For thowing a die, the probability of rolling a 6 (or any specific number) is 1/6 or about 16.7%.

-#### Odds
+### Odds

 This is another way of representing the same thing, but we write the ratio the number of times a thing happens to the number of times it doesn't happen.
-For the example above, we would write the odds as: 1:5.
+For the example above, we would write the odds as: 1:5 (one to five).

 ## Prior odds

 **Definition**
-assessment of odds before adding new information.
+Assessment of odds before adding new information.
+In other words, records of past events were used to calculate the odds.

 **Example**
-The odds of rain in Eugene[^1] are 146:219.
+The odds of rain on any given day in Eugene[^1] are 146:219.
+This is based on past rainfall records.

 ## Likelihood ratio